HarshaVardhan8099/Prediction-Powered-Inference/README.md

 Anastasios N. Angelopoulos, Stephen Bates, Clara Fannjiang, Michael I. Jordan, and Tijana Žrnić
 *arXiv preprint arXiv:2301.09633, 2023*
 📄 [Read the paper](https://arxiv.org/abs/2301.09633)

+Specifically, the following files were adapted or reused from the authors' official repository:
+- `forest.ipynb`
+- `utils.py`
+- `forest.npz`

+All credit for these resources goes to the original authors.

 ## Setup